No description

 - cargo test --workspace

-- cargo build -p kernel --target aarch64-unknown-none --no-default-features
+- cargo build -p kernel --target aarch64-unknown-none

 .cargo kernel/arch: parse DTB via fdt and harden QEMU boot handoff 2026-03-17 10:18:51 -06:00